 Mahler Hall, a residence building, is named for Sr. De la Salle Mahler,

-the College's third President.
+the University's third President.
 The majestic Providence Heights, a

 structure, which dominates the North Hills landscape, was designed and